ra312/bitrecs-subnet/README.md

 </div>

 ## Introduction
 Bitrecs is a novel recommendation engine built on the Bittensor network.
-Our implementation provides a framework for serving e-commerce recommendations (recs) via state of the art LLMs (large language models).
+Our implementation provides a framework for serving e-commerce recommendations via the latest LLMs.
 Miners are encouraged to experiement with their own implementations to improve latency and quality.

 ## Product
 The subnet operates through an incentive mechanism where miners produce arrays of product SKUs from a given input SKUs, a catalogue of store inventory and (when applicable) supplementary user browsing history.
 The protocol enables:

 - Easy integration for e-commerce shop owners through our propriatary WooCommerce and Shopify plugins
-- Base miner class with support for several popular LLM models and providers, out of the box
+- Base miner class with support for several popular LLM models and providers
-- API layer serving requests from our plugins to the bittensor network
+- API proxy layer serving requests from ecommerce sites to the bittensor network

 ## Incentive
 The incentive mechanism ranks miner responses by qualitative metrics and sales events like